kimble4/CrossMgr/SeriesMgr/helptxt/QuickStart.md

 Use this screen to specify name aliases to fix misspellings in your given Race Results.
 This is easier than fixing each race file or spreadsheet.

+# License Aliases Screen

+Use this screen to specify license aliases to fix misspellings in your given Race Results.

+# Machine Aliases Screen

+Use this screen to specify machine aliases to fix misspellings in your given Race Results.

 # Team Aliases Screen

 Use this screen to specify team aliases to fix misspellings in your given Race Results.

-# License Aliases Screen

-Use this screen to specify license aliases to fix misspellings in your given Race Results.

 # Results Screen